schildjs/schildjs.github.io/index.md

 scenarios, my methods research for categorical data has tended to focus on marginal model estimation and inference.

 Over the past decade, I have been particularly interested in epidemiological study designs for longitudinal data.
-These designs are extensions of the case-control design for scalar, binary response data, to various longitudinal and cluster-correlated response distributions.
-The designs are often retrospective, and are highly cost and resource efficient.
+These designs are extensions of the case-control design for scalar, binary response data, to various response distributions.
+The designs are most often retrospective, and are highly cost and resource efficient.
+That is, the focus for the designs and analysis procedures is how one can get the most information bang for their research buck.

 ## Collaborative Research Interests